buildpacks/rfcs/text/0000-pack-manifest-list-commands.md

 # What it is
 [what-it-is]: #what-it-is

-The proposal is to add a new command `pack manifest` and different subcommands.
+The proposal is to add a new _experimental_ command `pack manifest` and different subcommands.
+The `pack manifest` commands will initially be gated behind `pack config experimental`.
+The `pack manifest` commands will move from experimental status to supported status when maintainers deem it appropriate.
 - `pack manifest create` will create a local manifest list for annotating and pushing to a registry
 - `pack manifest annotate` will add additional information like os, arch or variant to an existing local manifest list
 - `pack manifest add` will add an image to an existing manifest list